Kootenai County Idaho Cities, Towns & Communities Guide (2026 Home Prices)

 Approximate median home price: $586,380

 Fernan Lake Village offers a quieter residential setting just outside the main Coeur d’Alene core.
-Buyers who want closeness to town but prefer a more tucked-away, scenic backdrop often find this area appealing.
-The nearby lake and surrounding terrain give it a more peaceful, natural feel.
+Buyers who want closeness to town but prefer a more tucked-away and scenic backdrop often find this community appealing.

-For buyers who value views, setting, and quick access to both recreation and city amenities, Fernan Lake Village can be an excellent niche option within the Kootenai County market.
+For buyers who value views, setting, and quick access to both recreation and city amenities, Fernan Lake Village can be an excellent niche option.

 State Line